Jamila Craig, Esq.

 To contact Team Jamii members for media requests and speaking engagements, email info@jamii.co.

-Her journey as a linguist began with receiving her certification in Simultaneous Interpretation from Howard University where she trained with United Nations (UN) interpreters and participated in on-site field training at the UN headquarters in New York City.
-During her time at Howard University, she also obtained a BA in Political Science/Spanish.
-Jamila complements her advocacy skills with a law degree and graduate certificate in international human rights from the University of Connecticut School of Law.
+Her linguistic journey began at Howard University, where she earned a certification in Simultaneous Interpretation, training with United Nations interpreters and completing field training at the UN headquarters in New York City.
+She also holds a BA in Political Science/Spanish from Howard University, a law degree, and a graduate certificate in international human rights from the University of Connecticut School of Law.

-For more than 20 years, Jamila has worked in service to community development and issue-based advocacy initiatives.
-Jamila served as a Political Organizer with the Human Rights Campaign fighting for marriage equality and employment non-discrimination.
-She is a dedicated immigrant rights advocate who, in 2013, co-authored From Cradle to Career: The Multiple Challenges Facing Immigrant Families in Langley Park Promise Neighborhood.
-Jamila also served as the Project Director for Learning Together, a community-schools, teacher-parent engagement program funded by a $3M i3 Investing in Innovation grant from the U.S. Department of Education.
+Jamila’s advocacy includes serving as a Political Organizer with the Human Rights Campaign, championing marriage equality and employment non-discrimination.
+She co-authored From Cradle to Career: The Multiple Challenges Facing Immigrant Families in Langley Park Promise Neighborhood and directed the Learning Together program, a $3M U.S. Department of Education-funded initiative fostering teacher-parent engagement in community schools.